I was 24 years old.

 Intense exercise, periodic undereating/fasting, exposure to very cold temperatures – These stressors trigger primal physiological adaptations that maximize our survival capacity.

 Fasting has shown to boost growth hormone levels, while simultaneously increasing androgen receptor sensitivity.
 In response to that lack of food, the body amplifies the production of adrenal hormones and the mobilization of fatty acids for energy.

 In addition to that, insulin sensitivity goes up as you lower meal frequency (and subsequently caloric intake), which has many health benefits from lowering the risk of cardiovascular disease and type 2 diabetes, to improving hormonal health.

 Your body becomes more efficient at processing and partitioning the nutrients you eat, and this may ultimately improve body composition and facilitate better performance.

 The Downside of Undereating

-Calling it a quits didn’t enter my mind, though.
+Calling it quits didn’t enter my mind, though.
 I had, after all, improved massively and didn’t want to go back to old habits.
-By the time I was through with the Warrior way of eating intermittent fasting had become a staple in the fitness industry.
+By the time I was through with the warrior way of eating intermittent fasting had become a massive trend in the fitness industry.
 More and more people were welcoming the increased freedom and physiological benefits brought on by a decrease in meal frequency.